StimOMatic/StimOMatic/python/OpenGLPlotting/pomp/docs/INSTALL.md

     $ sudo python setup.py install

-### 3) Ubuntu / Linux only: in case the application does freeze make sure the following requirements are met: ###
+### 3) Ubuntu / Linux only: in case the application does freeze, make sure the following requirements are met: ###
-   - Nvidia driver version 280.13; I had lots of problems with version 290 & 295
+   - Nvidia driver version 280.13; we experienced lot's of problems with versions 290 & 295.
    - latest pyglet dev version is installed (see point 2).
-I tried both pyglet-1.1.2 and pyglet-1.1.4 that come with ubuntu but I get very poor performance.
+We experienced very poor performance with both pyglet-1.1.2 and pyglet-1.1.4 that ship with Ubuntu.